MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/Set-OrganizationConfig.md

 ```

 ### -DistributionGroupNameBlockedWordsList
-The DistributionGroupNameBlockedWordsList parameter specifies words that can't be included in the names of distribution groups.
+The DistributionGroupNameBlockedWordsList parameter specifies words that can't be included in the Display Name values of distribution groups that are created by users.
 Separate multiple values with commas.

 ```yaml
 Type: MultiValuedProperty